Scisense/General-Read-Me/README.md

 # General-Read-Me
 Discussion and Information relating to upload pratices

+(General note - keep this to just pratices for github - this repo has to be public so any code/source/information will not be allowed!)

 Notes:

 just for the ease of use - feel free to edit this readme file for general pratice and formatting stuff as we develope the github